-Section Number Summary Impact CBO Score(s) 44201(b) - Verifying income for individuals enrolling in a qualified health plan through an exchange Increases income verification requirements when tax data isn't available or income has changed by more than 10%; requires annual filing and reconciling of APTC; no 90-day extension period to resolve an inconsistency Hurdles reduce enrollment among younger and healthier enrollees Creates an expensive administrative burden for CMS and SBMs; Eliminates thresholds at which low-income people don't have to pay back tax credits due to unforeseen income changes.
+Section Number Summary Impact CBO Score(s) It adds administrative costs to exchanges 44201(b) - Verifying income for individuals enrolling in a qualified health plan through an exchange Increases income verification requirements when tax data isn't available or income has changed by more than 10%; requires annual filing and reconciling of APTC; no 90- day extension period to resolve an inconsistency Hurdles reduce enrollment among younger and healthier enrollees Creates an expensive administrative burden for CMS and SBMs; Eliminates thresholds at which low-income people don't have to pay back tax credits due to unforeseen income changes.
 Negatively affects low-income workers who experience most income change Especially harms self-employed people who may have extensions to income tax filing deadlines.
-SEC.
+According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034) SEC.
 44201(c) - Revising rules on allowable variation in actuarial value of health plans AV variation between can be +/- 1% in silver plans or as much as in 2022 (that is, bronze and gold plans could vary more) This directly increases consumers' costs for most marketplace enrollees - raising deductibles and cost-sharing.
+According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).
 SEC.
-44201(d) - Updating premium adjustment percentage methodology Premium adjustment methodology reverts back to 2019 rules - that is, it is based on the growth in individual and non-ACA plans as well Results in less premium assistance for beneficiaries SEC.
-44201(e) - Eliminating the fixed-dollar and gross percentage threshold When people underpay premiums by very small percentage or less than \$10 in a month, issuers would no longer be able to disregard the amount; this •
+44201(d) - Updating premium adjustment percentage methodology Premium adjustment methodology reverts back to 2019 rules - that is, it is based on the growth in individual and non-ACA plans as well Results in less premium assistance for beneficiaries According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).

-Section Number Summary Impact CBO Score(s) applicable to exchange enrollments would instead lead to a coverage termination.
+Section Number Summary Impact CBO Score(s) SEC.
+44201(e) - Eliminating the fixed-dollar and gross percentage threshold applicable to exchange enrollments When people underpay premiums by very small percentage or less than \$10 in a month, issuers would no longer be able to disregard the amount; this would instead lead to a coverage termination.
+According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).
 SEC.
 44201(f) - Prohibiting automatic reenrollment from bronze to silver level Qualified Health Plans offered by exchanges No automatic reenrollment from bronze to silver This unnecessarily raises people's deductibles and cost sharing.
+According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).
 SEC.
-44201(g) - Reducing advance payments of premium tax credits for certain individuals People reenrolled in plans who are eligible for \$0 cost sharing will initially be charged \$5 premiums until they confirm income information This will cause enrollment to fall, especially among young and healthy SEC.
-44201(h) - Prohibiting coverage of gender transition procedures as an essential health benefits under plans offered by exchanges "Gender transition procedures" cannot be covered as an essential health benefit - and are explicitly defined Discriminates against trans people who will be unable to afford appropriate care.
+44201(g) - Reducing advance payments of premium tax credits for certain individuals People reenrolled in plans who are eligible for \$0 cost sharing will initially be charged \$5 premiums until they confirm income information This will cause enrollment to fall, especially among young and healthy According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).